SamGarner/friend_feed/README.md

 FriendFeed is available [here](https://friend-feed.herokuapp.com/) and can be accessed by creating a new account or signing in with an existing Facebook account.

+*Note - Accessing via Facebook may not work at points while Facebook works to verify the app.
+There is a .gif under Examples below showing how the process should look.*

 ## Features
 * Friendships - send/accept/reject friend requests.
 You must be friends with another user in order to view their posts.
 * News feed - keep up with your social network with the latest posts from your friends.